csh0711/jvm-microframeworks-hello-world/README.md

 * See [helidon](https://github.com/csh0711/jvm-microframeworks-hello-world/tree/master/helidon)

 ## Scenario
-Every example contains a REST endpoint `http://localhost:8080/hello` which returns a plain text response via _GET_:
+Every example contains a REST endpoint `http://localhost:8080/hello` which returns a plain text response via _GET_.

 Just start the application from the command line or your favourite IDE and open the URL `http://localhost:8080/hello` with your browser or REST client.

 ## Advanced examples
-If you need a bit more than just a _"Hello World"_ - please have a look at my other [repository with Kotlin / MongoDB samples](https://github.com/csh0711/jvm-microframeworks-kotlin-samples).
+If you need a bit more than just _"Hello World"_ - please have a look at my other [repository with Kotlin / MongoDB samples](https://github.com/csh0711/jvm-microframeworks-kotlin-samples).